Need some ideas to keep your dog out of trouble while you’re at work?

 For some of us, there are certain areas of our homes that we’d prefer to be off-limits for pets.

-Whether you want to keep your dog away from the cat’s litter box or out of the kitchen, a simple pet gate like this one can be all the solution that you need.
+Whether you want to keep your dog out of the cat’s litter box or out of the kitchen, a simple pet gate like this one can be all the solution that you need.

 For areas or items in your home that can’t be gated off so easily, a wireless pet deterrent like the PetSafe Paws Away Indoor Pet Barrier comes in handy.